Åke Jonsson: Maico team

+Yamaha team

-For the 1973 season, Jonsson was hired for three years, by the Yamaha to ride their new motorcycle with its innovative rear suspension using a single shock absorber called a monoshock.
+For the 1973 season, Jonsson was hired for three years, by the Yamaha factory racing team to ride their new motorcycle with its innovative rear suspension using a single shock absorber called a monoshock.
 When he first joined the Yamaha team, it was rumored that he installed Maico front suspension to his bike but, Jonsson stated in a later interview that the forks were manufactured in Japan.
 He had a series of mechanical difficulties and a lot of development in the motorcycle and failed to repeat his performance of the previous years.
 Jonsson was a member of another victorious Swedish team at the 1974 Motocross des Nations event.
 1974 would mark the last year that Sweden was the Motocross des Nations Champion.

-The 1973 oil crisis severely impacted all forms of motorsports and Yamaha made the decision to withdraw their racing team after the 1975 season.
+In the wake of the 1973 oil crisis, sales of recreational vehicles decreased significantly, and Yamaha was forced to reduce their competition budget by withdrawing their motocross and road racing teams after the 1975 season.
 Jonsson returned to ride for the Maico team 1976 but, he broke his collarbone and ended the season ranked eighth in the 500cc World Championship.
-Jonsson retired from competition after the 1978 Swedish national championship season.
+Jonsson retired from competition at the age of 36 after the 1978 Swedish national championship season.

+Career overview

 Jonsson won 22 individual heat races and 9 Grand Prix victories during his world championship racing career.
 He was a 500cc Vice Champion (1971), a 250cc Swedish motocross national champion (1964) and a six-time 500cc Swedish motocross national champion (1967, 1968, 1972, 1973, 1975, 1976).
 He was a member of three victorious Swedish Trophée des Nations teams (1964, 1966, 1967), and three victorious Swedish Motocross des Nations teams (1970, 1971, 1974).
 Jonsson was the top individual points scorer at the 1971 Motocross des Nations event.

+Later life

 After his racing career Jonsson operated a Yamaha dealership in Sweden.
 Today he lives a retired life in Sweden.
 He was also a co-author of "The Technique of Moto-Cross," with Vin Gilligan, a book on advanced riding techniques for racers.
 Former Dutch world championship motocross competitor, Gerrit Wolsink, in an interview with "Motocross Action" magazine, praised the book strongly, saying that even at his level, he learned helpful information about techniques to use in various situations.